evan-erdos/trail-of-cthulhu/story/act-1/seq-2/index.md

 ---
 layout: sequence
 title:  Slaves of the Past
-seq:     2
 ---